I. Seasonal Characteristics

 If you are still unsure whether you are True Summer or True Winter, try the lipstick test.

 Both seasons look best in very cool lip colours, but True Summer cannot wear the intense pinks of Winter.
-In contrast, True Winters only truly shine in those more intense cool pinks.
-More muted pinks aren't intense enough for them.
+In contrast, True Winters only truly shine in those intensely cool pinks.
+More muted pinks aren't vibrant enough for them.

 Just like we said, the brighter pink looks very unnatural on Emily.
 It stands out from the rest of her appearance.
 She needs a more toned down pink, which doesn't compete with her muted colouring.